 The Lilly Grant Office and all partner offices are independent of the sales and marketing organizations.
 Sales and marketing personnel have no role in the grant approval process.
 All Lilly personnel must respond to inquiries regarding a grant request by providing the requestor with the LGO telephone number or the LGO website address.
 The requestor is entirely responsible for submitting a grant request to the LGO, and all Lilly personnel are prohibited from contacting the LGO on behalf of any requestor.
 Lilly personnel cannot solicit grant funding requests and should provide the referral information if grants are brought up in an unsolicited manner by a customer.

 Consistent with company policies, applicable FDA regulations, and rules of the ACCME and other accreditation groups, Lilly as a commercial supporter is not permitted to control the content of Continuing Medical Educational activities funded through grants.
 The LGO applies this policy to all educational activities funded through the Grant Office.
 Thus, it is possible that the educational programs funded by the company through grants have discussed off-label uses of our products.
-However, it is the company’s policy that such content would be determined by the grant recipient.
+However, such content would have been independently determined by the grant recipient with no Lilly input.

 The LGO receives, evaluates, and approves the vast majority of the grant requests the company receives.
 However, the Lilly Foundation and country-specific Lilly offices also provide grant funding.